7ahiry/7ahiry.github.io/_posts/2015-06-24-the-magic-command.markdown

 The first thing I have done is to create aliases and turn all the frequently used command in a one-letter command.
 For example, I turn **firefox** into **f**.
-In fact, when possible, I create a symlink in my **$HOME/bin** directory to allow the command to be called from my lancher.
+In fact, when possible, I create a symlink in my **$HOME/bin** directory to allow the command to be called from my launcher.

 But the most useful command I have is **o**, for **xdg-open**.
 This is a killer one.
 Like the open command in OSX.
 Just install it, and in my case create the